keshavpj1711/iac-webserver-automation/journey.md

 # GitHub Actions CI/CD

+## Why am i not implementing it here?

+Finally i think that implement GitHub Actions is not suitable due to the following reasons:
+- **SSH Key Management Complexity**
+  - SSH keys exist locally but not in GitHub Actions runners, causing infrastructure replacement when keys are regenerated

 ## What is it?

 **GitHub Actions** is a **CI/CD platform** built into GitHub that lets us automate tasks when certain events happen in our repo.